tschinz/swift_cheat_sheet/source/06_other.md

 `UIWindow` is the very top of the view hierarchy (it even includes the status bar).
 But normally you never interact with it.

 **Top View**
-Property of the Program called
+is a property of the Program called:
 ```swift
 var view: UIView
 ```